 LEARNING WITH THE INTEGRATION TEAM

-Our Integration Team runs over 12 English language courses every week.
+Our Integration Team runs over 10 English language classes every week.

 Our qualified tutors cover speaking and listening, reading, writing, as well as the vocabulary, grammar and functional language needed for everyday life in the UK.